oporoke/compusconnect/SADD.md

 2. Frontend calls the `/api/auth/login` endpoint.
 3. The backend verifies credentials and, if successful, creates a session.
 4. The backend returns a secure, HTTP-only cookie to the client to manage the session.
-5. All subsequent API requests from the client automatically include this cookie, which the backend uses to identify the user and their session.

 ### 5.2.
 Authorization Strategy
 -   Authorization is handled on the backend via middleware in the API routes.
--   This middleware inspects the user's session (retrieved from the cookie) to determine their role.
+-   The middleware inspects the user's session (retrieved from the cookie) to determine their role and grant or deny access accordingly.
--   Access to specific API endpoints or actions is then granted or denied based on this role, ensuring a user can only perform actions they are permitted to.

 ### 5.3.
 Data Encryption
--   **In Transit**: All communication between the client and backend is encrypted with HTTPS/TLS.
+-   **In Transit**: All communication is encrypted with HTTPS/TLS in a production environment.
--   **At Rest**: The production database (e.g., PostgreSQL on a managed service) should be configured to encrypt all data at rest.
+-   **At Rest**: The production database should be configured to encrypt all data at rest.

 ### 5.4.
 Backup & Recovery
 -   Production databases should have automated backup and point-in-time recovery (PITR) features enabled.
--   For archival purposes, scheduled jobs can be created to export the database to a separate, long-term storage solution.
+-   For archival, scheduled jobs can be created to export the database to a separate long-term storage solution.